 I am writing in response to the advertisement for the position of a sales executive in the Madrid office of your company.
 I am confident that I would be an excellent candidate for both this position and for working within a company such as your own which has a reputation for excellence and innovation.

 I have extensive experience of working as a sales executive for two large multinational companies, Almagro Construction SA and Telefonica SA.
-During my time in Telefonica I have been responsible for several multi-million Euro project negotiations that were conducted entirely in English and lead to Telefonica obtaining contracts that totalled a value of €21.3 million.
+During my time in Telefonica I have been responsible for several multi-million euro project negotiations that were conducted entirely in English and led to Telefonica obtaining contracts that totalled a value of €61.3 million.